TyphoonMLA: A Mixed Naive-Absorb MLA Kernel For Shared Prefix: Conclusions

 \section{Conclusions}

 In this paper, we proposed a novel MLA method, TyphoonMLA, which combines the naive and absorb implementations to effectively exploit shared prefixes in the KV-cache.
 Our theoretical analysis showed that, in the presence of a shared prefix, TyphoonMLA requires fewer FLOPS in compute-bound parts and smaller HBM bandwidth in memory-bound parts of the attention calculations than the existing MLA kernels.
 Experimental results on NPUs and GPUs show that TyphoonMLA improves attention throughput by up to 3.2× on DeepSeek-v3 and Kimi K2 models, while incurring only a minimal increase in HBM footprint.
-These results confirm that TyphoonMLA offers a practical and effective solution to improve the performance and efficiency of LLM inference, enhancing the user experience and reducing the cost of LLM applications.